 If you suspect that you have come into contact with infected faeces, you will need to wash the affected area with household bleach.
 Soiled bedding should be discarded and all kennels, bowls, leads etc appropriately cleaned and sterilized.

-Signs of parvovirus in dogs
+How to diagnose canine parvovirus in dogs

 Dogs typically show signs of anorexia, depression, and fever, progressing to vomiting and diarrhoea (often bloody) within 24–48 hours.
 Dogs with PVE quickly become dehydrated and weak.
 You may notice your dog’s gums become darker (dark pink/red) than normal and the heart rate is elevated.